pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

   player’s speed, but it is a bit more work to write the code in the first place.

-* Add the provided `orange.png` costume to the Apple.
+* Add another costume to the apple — you could use `orange.png` from the media library.
 (Your code will be clearer if you then change the name of the sprite to `Fruit`!)
 Each time the `Fruit` appears, choose randomly which costume to wear.
 (Hint: a good place for this code is in the first part of the apple’s script, before the `while` loop.)
-The help panel will tell you the Pytch version of Scratch’s `switch costume` block.
+The Scratch/Python help will tell you the Pytch version of Scratch’s `switch costume` block.

 * Make the score-keeper jump up and down in celebration when the player catches an apple.
 In Scratch you might use the `repeat` block.
-Use the slide-out help panel to find how to do this in Pytch.
+Use the Scratch/Python help to find how to do this in Pytch.

 * Make there be a fixed number of apples — maybe 8.
 Advanced: At the end of the game, make the score-keeper say something like “You got 5